Itakello/playpen_eval/.github/copilot-instructions.md

 - Write docstrings for modules, classes, and functions to document their purpose and usage.
 - Handle exceptions gracefully with try-except blocks where appropriate.
 - Use context managers (with statements) for resource management.
-- Use built-in types (list, dict, tuple, set) instead of importing from typing module.
+- Use pydantic models for type validation and serialization.
-- For type hinting, use built-in types directly (e.g., list[int], dict[str, float]).
+- For type hinting in pydantic models, use the built-in types or pydantic types as needed.
 - Use the | operator for union types (e.g., str | None) instead of Union from typing.
 - In classes, place public methods above private ones (those with "_" before the name).